-Upon review of the California School Dashboard, Big Creek Elementary School continues to make significant progress on all indicators.
-Specifically, the single school site performs at a high level as measured by the English/Language Arts and math performance indicators as well as California Science Test in grades 5 and 8.
-Furthermore, the district uses the Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP) assessments to further monitor student academic performance.
-Both measures of the assessment guide the district in the decision-making process and facilitate discussions around student engagement and performance.
+Upon review of the California School Dashboard, Big Creek Elementary School continues to show prgoress.
+Specifically, the single school site performs at a high level as measured by the English/Language Arts and math performance indicators and the California Science Test in grades 5 and 8.
+Furthermore, the district uses the Northwest Evaluation Association (NWEA) Measures of Academic Progress (MAP) assessments to monitor student academic performance further.
+Both assessment measures guide the district in the decision-making process and facilitate discussions around student engagement and performance.